Asymptotic total geodesy of local holomorphic curves exiting a bounded symmetric domain and applications to a uniformization problem for algebraic subsets: Applications

 It is convenient to introduce the Zariski topology on $\Omega$ and its algebraic subsets.
 A subset $E \subset \Omega$ is Zariski closed if and only if it is an algebraic subset of $\Omega$.
 For a Zariski closed subset $V \subset \Omega$, $V$ inherits the Zariski topology from $\Omega$ by restriction, and a subset $E \subset V$ is Zariski closed if and only if $E \subset \Omega$ is Zariski closed.

-In what follows we make use of fraktur symbols to denote real or complex Lie algebras of real or complex Lie groups in a self-evident manner.
+In what follows we make use of gothic letters to denote real or complex Lie algebras of real or complex Lie groups in a self-evident manner.
 The Lie algebra of a real (resp.\,complex) Lie group will be identified with its tangent space (resp.\,holomorphic tangent space) at the identity element.

 In order to convert the problem concerning discrete groups $\check\Gamma \subset {\rm Aut}(\Omega)$ which stabilize an algebraic subset $Z \subset \Omega$ to questions on Lie groups of holomorphic isometries, to start with we prove